There are numerous fun things to do in Barcelona.

 A popular photo stop for Instagrammers and shutterbugs.
-This building was once threatened to be torn down in order to make way for luxury apartments.
+I once threatened this building to be torn down in order to make way for luxury apartments.

-Luckily, at the last minute, it was saved because of its due to the incredible graffiti on the side of the building.
-Covering the building is a massive painting of a flying hot air balloon.
+Luckily, at the last minute, it was saved because of its because of the incredible graffiti on the side of the building.
+Covering the building is a massive painting of a flying hot-air balloon.

 What cool is that the balcony doubles as the basket.
 But words cannot do this justice.
 It is something you should see for yourself.